List of heads of state of Argentina

 There was a new attempt to organize a central government in 1826.
-A new congress wrote a new constitution and elected Bernardino Rivadavia as president in the process.
+A new congress wrote a new constitution and elected Bernardino Rivadavia as President in the process.
 Rivadavia was the first President of Argentina.
 However, he resigned shortly after and the 1826 Constitution was repealed.
 The Argentine provinces then organized themselves as a confederation without a central head of state.
 In this organization, the governors of Buenos Aires province took some duties such as the payment of external debt or the administration of the foreign relations in the name of all provinces.
 Those governors were appointed by the Buenos Aires legislature, with the only exception of Juan Lavalle.
 Juan Manuel de Rosas kept the governor office for seventeen consecutive years until Justo José de Urquiza defeated him at the 1852 Battle of Caseros.
 Urquiza then called for a new Constitutional Assembly and promulgated the Argentine Constitution of 1853, which is the current Constitution of Argentina through amendments.
 In 1854, Urquiza became the first President of modern Argentina, acting both as head of government and head of state.
 However, the Buenos Aires Province had rejected the Constitution and became an independent state until the aftermath of the 1859 Battle of Cepeda, although the internecine conflict continued.
-Only after the subsequent Battle of Pavón in 1861, the former bonaerense leader Bartolomé Mitre became the first president of an unified Argentine Republic.
+Only after the subsequent Battle of Pavón in 1861, the former bonaerense leader Bartolomé Mitre became the first president of a unified Argentine Republic.

 The succession line of constitutional presidents run uninterrupted until 1930, when José Félix Uriburu took government through a civic-military coup d'état.
 For many decades, there was an alternance between legitimate presidents and others that took government through illegitimate means.
-Those means included coups d'état, but also proscriptions of major political parties and electoral fraud.
+Those means included military coups, but also proscriptions of major political parties and electoral fraud.
 The last coup d'état occurred in 1976 and resulted in the National Reorganization Process, which ended in 1983.
 The retrospective recognition as presidents or heads of state of any de facto ruler that exercised its authority outside the Constitutional mandate is a controversial and relevant issue in Argentine politics.
 However, their government actions were recognized as valid following the de facto government doctrine that used to legitimize them.
 This doctrine was rejected by the 1994 amendment and would not be applicable for potential future coups.
-The current head of state is President Alberto Fernandez, who took office on 10 December 2019.
+The current head of state is President Javier Milei, who took office on 10 December 2023.